devrosch/sciformats/lib-rs/src/gaml/README.md

 * GAML version 1.20 is not added as allowed version in the 1.20 schema.
 As it is clearly implied this library accepts it as a value.
 * Additional flexibility has been introduced with GAML versions 1.10 and 1.20.
 This library accepts the relaxations/extensions for all versions.
 * The integrity value is read but not checked.
+* Links between element via `linkid` attributes and `link` elements are available but not checked or processed.

 ## References